CactuseSecurity/firewall-orchestrator/documentation/installer/install-advanced.md

 ## Option "ui_php" to additionally install old php UI

-Use the following command to install the old php based user interface on your server.
+With the following option the old php based user interface will be installed in addtion to the new one at port 8443/tcp:

 ```
 cd firewall-orchestrator; ansible-playbook -i inventory -e "ui_php=1" site.yml -K